A bilevel approach for compensation and routing decisions in last-mile delivery: The Bilevel PTP with Margin Decisions

 We note that, if $\sum\limits_{m \in M} X_{mi}^k = 0,$ then $X_{mi}^k=0$ for all $m$, and hence $y_i^k$ will be $0$ (from constraints~\eqref{eq:pricing1LL-interdiction}), so the upper-level objective function, as well as the first term of the lower-level objective function, will also be 0.
 Thus, we can replace constraints~\eqref{eq:pricing1-mc1} by:

 A single-level reformulation of the proposed bilevel problem may be obtained using the value function reformulation.
-Similarly to what we did in Section \ref{sec:fixed_margins}, under the assumption that the parameters $c^k_{ij}$ satisfy the triangle inequality, we have the following result.
+Also in this case, we restrict ${x}$ instead of ${y}$ when moving constraints~\eqref{eq:pricing1LL-budget} to the upper level, i.e., in the single-level value function reformulation we have constraints